MoonWalker440/TeleBotList/README.md

 - [Lemonic Telegram Bot](https://github.com/viperadnan-git/lemonic-telegram-bot) - A telegram bot for searching, streaming and downloading music from various platforms (uses Lemonic API).

-- [@YoutubeNotifBot](https://t.me/YoutubeNotifBot)🆕 - Get notifications in direct your telegram channel or group or DM once a new video is uploaded by your favourite YouTube creators.
+- [@YoutubeNotifBot](https://t.me/YoutubeNotifBot) - Get notifications in direct your telegram channel or group or DM once a new video is uploaded by your favourite YouTube creators.
 [GitHub](https://github.com/xditya/YouTubeFeeds)

+- [@WatchdogVerifyBot](https://t.me/WatchdogVerifyBot)🆕 - It can verify new members with CAPTCHA and prevent spam bot from group chats automatically.
+[GitHub](https://github.com/tg-watchdog/tg-watchdog)

+- [@AnnounceBot](https://telegram.me/AnnounceBot)🆕 - A notification bot for several games, available on Discord and Telegram.
+[GitHub](https://github.com/GameFeeder/GameFeeder)

+- [@truecallerjs_bot](https://t.me/truecallerjs_bot)🆕 - A Telegram bot to lookup phone number info via Truecaller API.
+[GitHub](https://github.com/ni554n/truecallerjs_bot)

+### ➤ Tools

+- [Ultroid](https://github.com/TeamUltroid/Ultroid) - Advanced Multi-Featured Telegram UserBot, Built in Python Using Telethon lib.

+- [catuserbot](https://github.com/TgCatUB/catuserbot) - A simple Telegram userbot based on Telethon

+- [mirror leech telegram bot](https://github.com/anasty17/mirror-leech-telegram-bot) - Telegram bot which can download direct links, torrents, google drive, telegram document, any file/folder from rclone supported clouds, all yt-dlp supported sites and jdownloader supported sites, then upload them to google drive, telegram cloud or to one of rclone supported clouds

+- [SaveRestrictedContentBot](https://github.com/vasusen-code/SaveRestrictedContentBot) - Stable telegram bot to save Restricted content with custom thumbnail support.

+- [teldrive](https://github.com/divyam234/teldrive) - Telegram Drive is a powerful utility that enables you to create your own cloud storage service using Telegram as the backend.

+- [Watgbridge](https://github.com/akshettrj/watgbridge) - A forwarder from WhatsApp to Telegram written in GoLang

 ### ➤ Disclaimer